 Firstly, the band’s debut album was to be handed to journalists as they boarded the plane – except it wasn’t ready at the time, so no album.
 The plane was late getting in, there was no time to rehearse, and the band was pretty much thrown to the wolves.

-By this time, lots of writers were getting tired of the whole thing, and some didn’t even bother to see the show.
+By this time, many writers were getting tired of the whole thing, and some didn’t even bother to see the show.

 The band were still reeling from the New York fiasco when they first saw Eggs Over Easy performing in London and were immediately impressed.